linuxserver/reverse-proxy-confs/README.md

 This folder contains sample reverse proxy configs for various docker images linuxserver provides and other commonly used applications.

+NOTE: We avoid providing samples that publicly expose server management software (ex: syno, qnap, unraid, proxmox, esxi, etc).
+Pull requests to add samples for this category of applications will not be accepted.

 They are grouped in two:

 1. `subfolder` these will allow accessing services at https://yourdomain.com/servicename